 with QB and QN as weighted relative errors and the indices representing the aboveground biomass B and stem numbers N. QB and QN equal the sums over all absolute values of their relative errors multiplied with weighing factors ω.
 The relative errors between the observed o and modeled m values of B or N were calculated either for each plant functional type p or each stem diameter class d (class width = 0.1 m).
 The weights ωBp and ωDd were determined regarding either the PFT's observed aboveground biomasses or the mean stem numbers D per stem diameter class d as fraction of their total sums t.
-The weighting of the PFT's aboveground biomasses and the stem numbers should ensure that the model output, necessary for answering the research questions, were modeled precisely.
+The weighting of the PFT's aboveground biomasses and the stem numbers should ensure that the model output, necessary for answering the research questions, was modeled precisely.
 Decisive for the quality of the cost function were the appropriateness of the weighting factors ω.
 This led to the fact that the aboveground biomass of more dominant PFTs and the frequency of tall trees with a large stem diameter had a greater impact on the simulation result during the parameter set's fine-tuning.
 Ranges of the fine-tuned parameters are shown in Tab.
 A1.1.3.

 Tab.
 A1.1.3: Model calibration and fine-tuning.
 PFT-specific ranges of the parameter values that were fine-tuned using the dynamically dimensioned search DDS (Lehmann and Huth 2015).